Nicaragua

 Workers are entitled to up to 26 weeks of paid sick leave, paid at 60% of wages from Nicaragua's Social Security from the fourth day onward unless it is work-related, in which case the waiting period is waived.

 Any work above the standard workweek is considered overtime, payable at 200%.
-Workers cannot be asked to work more than 9 hours of overtime per week.
+Workers cannot be asked to work more than 3 overtime hours per day and 9 hours of overtime per week.
 Some Workers are exempt from overtime requirements, including supervisors or managers, anyone who represents the company by their role, and those who work outside of the work facility beyond the company's control.
 However, those Workers may not work more than 12 hours per day, which must include a four-hour rest.

 Workers must provide 15 days' notice to resign.
+During the probation period, no notice is required by either party to terminate.

 TCWGlobal stands unmatched as the leading employer of record service provider.
 Our global reach, expertise in diverse industries, and commitment to client satisfaction makes us the best choice.
 Looking for a global employer of record or international payrolling partner that will work with you and not for you?
 Trust TCWGlobal.
 We are here for you.